 The Behavioral Risk Factor Surveillance System (BRFSS) assesses the extent of binge drinking among adults aged 18 years and older.
 North Dakota's binge drinking prevalence has steadily declined from 22.3 percent in 2001 to 18.9 percent in 2005, but rose to 21.2 percent in 2006 and 23.2 percent in 2007.
-Over these past six years, the state's prevalence has consistently been above the national average (BRFSS, 2007).
-North Dakota's prevalence was ranked second-highest among U.S. states, just below Wisconsin's 23.4 percent prevalence for recent binge drinking (BRFSS, 2007) (Figure 6).
+The most recent prevalence estimate for North Dakota, derived from 2008 data, is 21.6 percent, indicating a slight decrease from the previous year.
+Over these past six years, the state's prevalence has consistently been above the national average (BRFSS, 2009).
+North Dakota's prevalence was ranked second-highest among U.S. states, just below Wisconsin's 22.8 percent prevalence for recent binge drinking (BRFSS, 2009) (Figure 6).

-North Dakota men were virtually two times more likely than women to engage in binge drinking behavior (Table 1).
-Binging among men decreased from 33.7 percent in 2002 to 27.7 percent in 2005, then increased to 30.3 percent in 2007.
-For women, binge alcohol use remained stable from 2001-2005 at approximately 10-11 percent, but has increased to 13.9 percent in 2006 and 16.5 percent in 2007 (BRFSS, 2007).
-Females' increase may be explained in part by the CDC modifying the definition of binge drinking for women from "5 or more drinks in a row" to "4 or more drinks in a row" in 2006.
+North Dakota men were two times more likely than women to engage in binge drinking behavior (Table 1).
+Binging among men decreased from 33.7 percent in 2002 to 27.7 percent in 2005, then increased to 30.3 percent in 2007 and 29.2 percent in 2008.
+For women, binge alcohol use remained stable from 2001-2005 at approximately 10-11 percent, but increased to 13.9 percent in 2006 and 16.5 percent in 2007; in 2008, the prevalence decreased to 14.1 percent (BRFSS, 2009).
+Females' binge drinking prevalence increase may be explained in part by the CDC modifying the definition of binge drinking for women from "5 or more drinks in a row" to "4 or more drinks in a row" in 2006.

-Figure 6: Binge Alcohol Use, Ages 18+, 2007 (Source: BRFSS)
+Figure 6: Binge Alcohol Use, Ages 18+, 2008 (Source: BRFSS)

 Over the past six years, binge alcohol use among North Dakota males has consistently been higher than the U.S. rate for similarly-aged men (Table 1).
-Over this time period, the North Dakota males' rate has ranged from 28-34 percent, whereas the U.S. males' rate has ranged from 20-25 percent.
+Over this time period, the North Dakota males' rate has ranged from 28-33 percent, whereas the U.S. males' rate has ranged from 20-25 percent.
 The alcohol binge prevalence for North Dakota women, despite being substantially lower than North Dakota men's prevalence, is consistently higher than figures for U.S. women (Table 1).
-Typically, about 10-16 percent of North Dakota women and 8-10 percent of U.S. women indicate they have engaged binge alcohol use (BRFSS, 2007).
+Typically, about 10-17 percent of North Dakota women and 7-10 percent of U.S. women indicate they have engaged binge alcohol use (BRFSS, 2009).

 Binge drinking in North Dakota, similar to the nation as a whole, is predominantly a behavioral pattern that afflicts younger, rather than older, adults.
-North Dakotans aged 18 to 34 years were the most likely of all age cohorts to binge drink, as about one-third indicated engaging in this behavior in 2007 (Table 2).
-Compared to the U.S., North Dakotans were more likely to engage in binge alcohol use across all age groups from 18 through 64.
-For ages 65 and older, North Dakotans (3.7 percent) and their U.S. counterparts (3.5 percent) were equally likely to binge drink.
-North Dakotans earning \$50,000 or more per year were most likely (27.5 percent) to engage in binge drinking (Table 2).
-Compared to the U.S. rates, North Dakotans had higher prevalence of binge drinking across all income categories (BRFSS, 2007).
+North Dakotans aged 18 to 34 years were the most likely of all age cohorts to binge drink, as about one-third indicated engaging in this behavior in 2008 (Table 2).
+Compared to the U.S., North Dakotans were more likely to engage in binge alcohol use across all age groups.
+North Dakotans earning \$50,000 or more per year were most likely (25.6 percent) to engage in binge drinking (Table 2).
+Compared to the U.S. rates, North Dakotans had higher prevalence of binge drinking across all income categories (BRFSS, 2009).